jibe-b/markdown_to_reveal/README.md

 This is work in progress.

-Please discuss on the galaxy training material [issue](https://github.com/bgruening/training-material/issues/127).
+Please discuss on the galaxy training material [issue](https://github.com/bgruening/training-material/issues/128).

-Or if you are not participating to galaxy, please [open an issue in this repository](https://github.com/jibe-b/markdown_to_reveal/issue).